heinvv/cursor-rules/playwright-widget-testing-with-screenshots.md

 **Default Approach**: Use randomized configuration tests with 3 test variations plus a default widget test (16 total screenshots) for efficient, comprehensive coverage including responsive testing.
 Individual control testing is optional and should be skipped by default using `test.skip()`.

+### Helper functions first
+- Before writing or expanding tests, ensure required helper functions exist in `tests/playwright/pages/editor-page.ts` and are adequate.
+- Prefer adding a new, narrowly scoped helper over modifying an existing one.
+- Only update existing helpers when strictly necessary.
+Provide a clear reason (e.g., DOM changed, selector is flaky) and reference a failing test or recorded step.

 ## 🎯 Core Testing Philosophy

 ### 1. **Discover Before Testing**